AyrA/QuickTorrent/README.md

 The interface is very crude at the moment:

-- `ESC`: Shutdown all transfers and exit.
 - `↑↓`: Select menu entry.
+- `ENTER`: Show transfer details.
 - `SPACE`: Start/Stop a transfer
+- `ESC`: Close details view.
+Shutdown all transfers and exit on main view.

-All downloads are initially in the started mode and the mode is not saved when exiting.
+All downloads are initially started and the mode is not saved when exiting.

+The transfer details shows:

+- Larger progress map
+- Progress percentage
+- Full torrent name
+- Info hash
+- Number of files
+- Total size
+- Torrent state

-The entries in the transfer list are color coded:
+The entries in the transfer list and details view are color coded:

 - **blue**: This torrent is complete and is seeding
 - **green**: This torrent is downloading